-In our everyday lives, we enter into large numbers of contracts – often unawares.
+In our everyday lives, we enter into large numbers of verbal contracts – often unaware.
 These contracts affect our private sphere, and we equally shape our business environment with a wide spectrum of contracts.
 We often agree to contractual provisions that we have never read through or whose consequences we can barely estimate.
 In practice, the architecture of contractual relationships and general terms and conditions is often very complex and the text of the contract is written in a language that is incomprehensible to the layperson.
-We use our technical know-how to assist you in drafting your contract, as well as provide advice and work toward negotiating the contract.
+As experienced lawyers for contract law we use our technical know-how to assist you in drafting your contract, as well as provide advice and work toward negotiating the contract.
 If a dispute arises in connection with a contractual relationship, we help you to enforce your own claims and to defend claims against third parties, whether out of court or otherwise.

 Unless the law expressly prescribes a special form (e.g. written form, public deed), contracts may also be concluded orally (Art.
 11 para.
 1 SCO).
 In practice, oral conclusion is therefore sufficient for most contracts.
 However, the valid conclusion of contract for the sale of immovable property or a corresponding preliminary agreement (e.g. reservation agreement), for example, requires a public deed (Art.
 216 SCO).